On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-To summarize, the functions $\mathrm{E}_t$ allow us to interpret the solutions of the Dirac equation in two equivalent ways: either as \textit{functions globally defined on spacetime $\bR^4$}, i.e. the elements of $\sol$, or in terms of \textit{evolving wave functions within $\scL^2(\bR^3,\bC^4)$}, i.e. as a path:

-for arbitrary initial data $\psi\in\scL^2(\bR^3,\bC^4)$.
+To summarize, the functions $\mathrm{E}_t$ allow us to interpret the solutions of the Dirac equation in two equivalent ways: either as \textit{functions globally defined on spacetime $\bR^{1,3}$} - that is, the elements of $\sol$ - or in terms of \textit{evolving wave functions within $\mathcal{L}^2(\bR^3,\bC^4)$} - that is, as curves \\[-0.6em] for arbitrary initial data $\psi\in\mathcal{L}^2(\bR^3,\bC^4)$.
 This latter description fits better to the standard formulation of quantum mechanics.
 In the next section we will study the feature of this \textit{evolution map}.

-\subsection{The Hamiltonian operator and its spectral decomposition}
+\subsection{The Hamiltonian Operator and its Spectral Decomposition}

 In both classical and quantum mechanics, with due mathematical differences, the \textit{Hamiltonian} is defined as the \textit{generator of time evolution} and it is generally (but not always) identified with an observable physical quantity of the system: the \textit{energy}.
-In our framework, the time evolution is given in terms of a strongly continuous one-parameter group of unitary operators and as such it admists a unique self-adjoint generator thanks to Stone Theorem: this is the Hamiltonian we are looking for.
+In our framework, time evolution is given in terms of a strongly continuous one-parameter group of unitary operators.
+Stone Theorem guarantees the existence of a unique self-adjoint generator: this is the Hamiltonian we are looking for.

 The time evolution operators were defined in the previous section in (\ref{unitaryev}).
-We need to prove that they do define a strongly continuous one-parameter group of unitary operators. \begin{definition} The time-evolution operator is defined for every $t\in\bR$ by $\mathrm{U}_t:=\mathrm{E}_t^{-1}\mathrm{E}_0$. \end{definition} Restricting to the dense subspace of compactly supported smooth functions, the action of such a mapping is given by:
+We need to prove that they do define a strongly continuous one-parameter group of unitary operators. \begin{definition} The \textbf{time-evolution operator} is defined for every $t\in\bR$ by